-Data Elements SafeSeaNet Data Elements Directive requirements XML Reference Guide Annex 1 3.b Specific Elements Definition Application DG classification Attribute contains the information in which IMO Code(s) DG must be declared.
+Data Elements SafeSeaNet Data Elements Directive requirements XML Reference Guide FAL form 7 Annex 1 3.b Specific Elements Definition Application DG classification Attribute contains the information in which IMO Code(s) DG must be declared.
 Values: "IMDG", "IGC", "IBC", "MARPOL_ANNEX1", "IMSBC" Mandatory DGClassification No Yes Textual reference This is the proper shipping name, completed with the technical name where appropriate, for goods under IMDG Code, or the product name for goods under IBC Code and IGC Code, or the bulk cargo shipping name for goods under IMSBC Code, or the name of oil for goods under Annex I to the MARPOL Convention.
-Mandatory TextualReference Proper Shipping Name The correct technical names of the dangerous or polluting goods IMO hazard class Hazard class (IMDG-IBC-IMSBC) Mandatory if IMDG and IMSBC IMOHazardClass Class the IMO hazard classes in accordance with the IMDG, IBC and IMSBC UN number UN number.
-Mandatory if IMDG and where applicable in IMSBC and IGC 2 UNNumber UN Number the United Nations (UN) numbers where they exist Packing group Code as appropriate and as defined in IMDG: "I", "III" Optional PackingGroup Packing group No Subsidiary risks Any risks in addition to the class to which dangerous goods are assigned; and which is determined by a requirement to have a subsidiary risk.
-Optional Subsidiary risks No
+Mandatory TextualReference Proper Shipping Name The correct technical names of the dangerous or polluting goods IMO hazard class Hazard class (IMDG-IBC-IMSBC) Mandatory if IMDG, IBC and IMSBC IMOHazardClass Class the IMO hazard classes in accordance with the IMDG, IBC and IMSBC UN number UN number.
+Mandatory if IMDG and where applicable in IMSBC UNNumber UN Number the United Nations (UN) numbers where they exist Packing group Code as appropriate and as defined in IMDG: "I", "III" Optional PackingGroup Packing group No Subsidiary risks Any risks in addition to the class to which dangerous goods are assigned; and which is determined by a requirement to have a subsidiary risk.
+Optional Subsidiary risks No Flashpoint The temperature in degrees Celsius at which a liquid will give off enough flammable vapour to be ignited.
+According IMDG Code DG Class 3 or subsidiary risk of Class 3 Optional FlashPoint Flashpoint No